tensorflow/docs/site/en/api_docs/python/tf/substr.md

 `pos` and `len` must have the same shape, otherwise a `ValueError` is thrown on Op creation.

-*NOTE*: `Substr` supports broadcasting up to two dimensions.
+*NOTE*: `strings.substr` supports broadcasting up to two dimensions.
 More about broadcasting [here](http://docs.scipy.org/doc/numpy/user/basics.broadcasting.html)